Tulane Traumatology Institute Overview

 The Mission of the Tulane University Traumatology Institute (TTI) is to promote research, innovation, and interventions that help the traumatized thrive despite their challenges.
 To thrive requires resilience and resolve.

-Institute Programs focus on this mission.
-The current projects are described throughout the website.
-Each program addresses the question, how can we best help the traumatized understand how trauma works and how do we become more committed to building their resilience to current and future adversities?
-This questions is addressed by TTI colleagues world wide.
+All institute initiatives are guided by this mission.
+Our current initiatives are described on this site.
+Each initiative addresses the questions: How can we best help the traumatized understand how trauma works?
+And how do we become more committed to building their resilience to current and future adversities?

 Leadership in the field of trauma through innovation and research publications.